seahorse-ai-ryan/brush/docs/guides/training-a-scene.md

     *   If `Split dataset for evaluation` was checked, an `eval` tab appears here displaying evaluation metrics (PSNR, SSIM, LPIPS) calculated periodically based on the `Evaluate every ... steps` setting.
 *   **Pausing/Stopping:**
     *   **Pausing:** Use the `⏸ paused` button in the **`Scene`** panel controls.
-    *   **Stopping:** To permanently stop training for the current session, **close the Brush application window**.
-Progress may be saved via automatic checkpoints if configured.

 ## Exporting Results